openjdk/guide/src/guide/jbs-jdk-bug-system.md

       motivated, discussed, and agreed upon.

 [[-sqe]{.jbs-label}]{#noreg-sqe}
-:    Change can be verified by running an existing SQE test suite; the bug should identify the suite and the specific test case(s).
+:    Change can be verified by running an existing jtreg test suite; the bug should identify the suite and the specific test case(s).

 [[-jck]{.jbs-label}]{#noreg-jck}
 :    Change can be verified by running the JCK; the bug should identify the specific test case(s).